-From 01 November to 30 April, you may see turtles crossing the beach to lay their eggs or turtle hatchlings making their way to the water for the first time.
-Motorists and visitors to Cooloola and Inskip Peninsula Recreation Areas are asked to minimise disturbance and human impacts on this important breeding ground for marine turtles.
+From November to April, you may see turtles crossing the beach to lay their eggs or hatchlings making their way to the water for the first time.
+Motorists and visitors to K'gari (Fraser Island), Cooloola, and Inskip Peninsula Recreation Areas are asked to minimise disturbance and human impacts on this important breeding ground for marine turtles.

 Remember, driving over vegetated dunes is dangerous and prohibited.
 It is damaging to the environment and can impact turtle nests.

 On-the-spot fines may apply to visitors disturbing turtle hatchlings or turtle nests.

 Observe all signage, barriers and directions from rangers.

 For the latest information on fires in your area please contact QFES.